Unpack Like a Pro: The First Month After Moving In

 The First Day After Your Move

-Now that the house is clean and ready to go, it's time to start unpacking.
-Don't worry about getting everything done the first day; just stick to the essentials.
-Start by unpacking any perishable food that you brought from your previous home so that it doesn't go bad.
+Now that the house is clean and ready to go, it’s time to start unpacking.
+Don’t worry about getting everything done the first day, just stick to the essentials.
+As soon as you arrive at your new home, unpack any perishable food you brought from your previous home so that it doesn’t go bad.
 You can deal with dry goods later.
 Unpack some basics, like drinking glasses, plates, silverware, and a pot or pan so you can eat when you take breaks.
-After all, you'll need food to fuel all the work you're doing!
+After all, you’ll need food to fuel all the work you’re doing!

 Your next step should be putting your beds in place and putting fresh linens on them.
-It's amazing how great a freshly made bed can feel at the end of a long day of hard work.
-If you have guest beds, don't worry about them yet.
-Just get yours and the kids' beds ready as well as any pet beds and supplies.
-Unpack your toiletries as well so that you can clean yourself up a bit before getting into bed.
+It’s amazing how great a freshly made bed can feel at the end of a long day of hard work.
+If you have guest beds, don’t worry about them yet.
+Just get yours and the kids’ beds ready as well as any pet beds and supplies.
+Unpack your toiletries as well so that you have everything you need to get ready for bed that night.

 The last step for the first day is to get at least one bathroom prepared with fresh towels, soap, shampoo, toilet paper and any other essentials.
 If you have kids, set up a communal bathroom first.
 If not, start with the master bathroom.

 Today is the day to tackle your closets.
 Start with clothes that are in season.
 If you won’t be wearing something until next year, it can wait until later.
 As you are unpacking, try to get everything as organized as possible.
 Don’t just dump everything on the floor of your closet.
 Hang or fold things as you go – you’ll be happy later!

 Get to work on the rest of the kitchen today too.
 Try to plan where you would like everything to go before you begin so that you won’t have to keep rearranging everything if you change your mind.